FireGoose/MathHelper/README.md

 # MathHelper
-A program that helps you with mathematical formulas
+A program that helps you with mathematical formulas made by Andrey Gerasimov.